smcgdub/the_33rpm_player/README.md

 <summary>9.
 Prompts and code</summary>
 <br>

 Below you can see the entire conversation i had with Bing chat to build this project.
-Text written in green is the response from Bing chat.
-All of the code generated that you see below was generated from Bing chat.
+The prompts i asked and the responses Bing chat gave me.

 <hr>